 - Mercer Residence Hall’s lobby offers a comfortable lounge style seating area with four computers and printing.
 More computers, printers and a scanner are available in the computer lab located on the 7th floor.

 - Mercer has four study rooms on the 8th floor and one on the 3rd.
 These rooms are specified as quiet-study areas.

 - The Mercer Pub/TV room located on the basement level offers seating.
 Additionally, the room has a large television and makes for a great location to host a small gathering to watch the game or a movie.
 TV Room Hours of Operation: Sunday-Thursday (7:00 a.m. - 11:00 p.m.) / Friday & Saturday (7:00 a.m. - 1:00 a.m.)
 Please note: 30 person maximum occupancy.

 - The basement level features Hayden’s game room which includes ping pong, foosball, a pool table, darts and a few tables and seating.
 The basement level also has vending machines, as well as a piano that is available to Mercer’s resident musicians to practice.

 Door Attendants and the Front Desk

-Both Mercer and D’Agostino residence halls provide 24 hour front desk security.
+Both Mercer and D’Agostino residence halls provide 24 hour front desk attendants.
 In addition to ensuring only residents and their approved guests are entering the building, our attendants provide a variety of services: